 He continues: “The second is peer support.
-LGBT+ networks can be incredibly useful in providing support and advice.”
+LGBTQ+ networks can be incredibly useful in providing support and advice.”

 Companies should consider how to leverage its existing employees within the organisation to support others.
 If there are individuals who have previously visited the country or are about to embark on a similar journey elsewhere, or if there are employee networks already in place where they’re going, buddying them up equips them with relevant support systems.

-Leveraging globalisation and communication means employees benefit from the moral support, having someone trusted there to listen to concerns and can avoid putting employees in potential danger.
+Leveraging globalization and communication means employees benefit from the moral support, having someone trusted there to listen to concerns and can avoid putting employees in potential danger.